zhangry868/Bayesian-Statistics/README.md

 What is Bayesian inference?
 Why use Bayes?
 A brief history of statistics

 ##### Exponential families and conjugate priors
-One-parameter exponential families, Natural/canonical form, Conjugate priors Multi-parameter exponential families, Motivations for using exponential families
+One-parameter exponential families, Natural/canonical form, Conjugate priors, Multi-parameter exponential families, Motivations for using exponential families

 ##### Univariate normal model
 Normal with conjugate Normal-Gamma prior, Sensitivity to outliers